Inflammation the Modern Day Epidemic

 Inflammation is a defensive response kicked off by your immune system.
 For example, typical signs are redness of the skin, heat, pain or swelling.

-As a short lived response in response to, for example, a bacteria or injury, inflammation is a natural and necessary part of the healing process.
+As a short lived response to, for example, a bacteria or injury, inflammation is a natural and necessary part of the healing process.

 Inflammation becomes a problem if the inflammation response is not switched off.
 It then causes damage to the body.
 This then further stimulates the immune response and a vicious circle follows, increasing our susceptibility to chronic disease.